Gemuesesaft/SmallDSP/README.md

 environment and pretty powerful for its price.

 Current status:
-- Dual: Rev 1.1.
-Functionality finished has to be validated.
+- Dual: Rev 1.1: Layout finished, functionality has to be validated.
-- Maxi: Rev 1.0.
-Functionality finished has to be validated.
+- Maxi: Rev 1.0: Layout finished, functionality has to be validated.
 - Multi: Rev 1.0: Schematic unfinished.
 - Mini: Nothing done yet.
 - Micro: Nothing done yet.